-In the data center market, however, there is a strong hint from bygone IT eras of what will happen in future.
+In the data center market, however, there is a strong hint from bygone IT eras of what will happen in the future.

 When computing first started, it was with mainframes.
 Marketers at IBM saw no more than a handful of sales opportunities at the start.
-Then mainframe sales multiplied and timesharing arrived, followed by servers and PCs.
+Then mainframe sales multiplied, and timesharing arrived, followed by servers and PCs.

 As technology becomes more accessible and affordable, the mass market develops.

 This holds for data centers too.
 Colocation can address an additional market, making the whole demand pie bigger.